In This Article

 What Is Right of Refusal?

 Right of refusal, as related to child custody, is a provision that requires one of the child's parents to grant the child's other parent the right to care for the child when the first parent is absent.

-What Is Covered Under a Right First Of Refusal Clause?
+Coverage Under a Right First of Refusal Clause

-For example, if your ex-partner's work schedule changes dramatically to overlap with when he or she planned to watch your child(ren), then you would be the first person to call to be the child's guardian on those nights.
-What commonly happens is that, using this example, your ex may first ask members of that side of the family or set up a daycare before allowing you the opportunity to look after the kids.
+For example, if your ex-partner's work schedule changes dramatically to overlap with when they planned to watch your child(ren), then you would be the first person to call to be the child's guardian on those nights.
+What commonly happens in this scenario is that your ex may first ask members of that side of the family or set up a daycare before allowing you the opportunity to look after the kids.
 With a right of first refusal clause, this would be in violation of your custody arrangement.

 It is important to understand that the right of first refusal applies to both parents, or as the courts will refer to you, both parties.
 If the child is in your custody, you must give your ex the same consideration.

-Circumstances Covered Under The Right Of First Refusal
+The Importance of Having Right of First Refusal

 A right of first refusal clause is a tool to use for a non-custodial parent to make sure the terms of their custody arrangement are honored.
 There is specific legal recourse when this particular clause is not abided, and will make a case easy for a judge to find in your favor.